michael-simko/MS_R_projects/README.md

 The ASI files show analysis of arctic sea ice values and work done with R.

-The sonar files explore using R and the caret package to build some models with the sonar dataset
+The sonar files explore using R and the caret package to build models with the sonar dataset

 The wifi files are also R and apply feature engineering and modeling to develop a wifi locationing system.